nhsengland/PSS_Allocations/README.md

 | Ioannis Andreadis | Senior Analyst | Ioannis.Andreadis@nhs.net | Incoming Analytical Lead |
 | Heather Ross | Senior Analytical Lead | Heather.Ross1@nhs.net | Incoming SRO |

-It is understood at this stage that Sam and Ioannis will be taking over the operational dat-to-day management of the tool and its dissemination.
+It is understood at this stage that Sam and Ioannis will be taking over the operational day-to-day management of the tool and its dissemination.

 ## Flow chart / graph for Variations Tool data sources
 This flowchart describes the totality of data sources and modelling that are dependencies for the Variations Tool as it currently stands.
-It is provided as a very high-level overview of the steps involved from inception to delivery, and will be updated in the coming days to ensure that steps and repo files are named and numbered in accordance with one another.
+It is provided as a very high-level overview of the steps involved from inception to delivery.

 ```mermaid